 Communication lines between HQ and the field should always be open.
 When you’re able to instantly share updated data, you are better positioned to adapt to any safety situation and to reliably prioritize issues with data-driven decisions so that potential roadblocks or hazards can be remediated on the spot.

-The power of digital platforms to streamline workflows with tailored checklists, visual reference material, and notifications and alerts translates into unprecedented agility.
-In addition, managers can quickly assign inspections and follow-up tasks on the fly, while enhancing the critical oversight needed to effectively track teams and progress, and then adjust accordingly if necessary.
+The ability of digital platforms to streamline workflows is significant.
+They offer customized checklists, visual materials, and timely notifications and alerts.
+This results in remarkable agility in operations.
+Moreover, managers can swiftly assign inspections and subsequent tasks, enhancing essential oversight.
+This oversight is crucial for effectively monitoring teams and progress, and making adjustments as needed.
 An agile, responsive tool creates agile, responsive teams.

 Digital field inspection checklists are the most powerful tool in the inspection arsenal.
 Quickly and reliably, they streamline the inspection process, make reporting and proving compliance easier, keep track of ongoing and expected work, and manage follow-up activities due to any discovered issues during inspections.